-Specific Risks Manager of managers risk Mercer is a "manager of managers" and, as such, is dependent upon other managers performing their investment management activities and achieving the outcomes desired by Mercer.
-There remains a risk that such managers could under-perform or fail to achieve the objectives set out in their policies or investment mandate.
-Active management risk As a "manager of managers" and generally employing an active management approach, we may choose investment managers and/or investments that underperform.
-Socially Responsible Investment (SRI) risk Mercer believes a sustainable investment approach is consistent with an objective of creating and preserving long-term investment capital.
-In order to follow a sustainable investment approach exclusions are applied to these funds which may mean they are less diversified in the investment options they can pursue.
-This means that they may forego some potentially profitable opportunities on ethical grounds, for the benefit of sustainability.
+Specific Risks Manager of managers Mercer is a 'manager of managers' and generally employs an active management approach.
+Performance is dependent upon the performance of other managers we choose, i.e. carrying out their investment management activities and achieving the outcomes desired by Mercer.
+There remains a risk that these managers may underperform or fail to achieve the objectives outlined in their policies or investment mandate.
+Socially Responsible Investment (SRI) risk Mercer believes sustainable investment approaches are consistent with an objective to create and preserve long-term investment capital, where relevant and aligned with achieving investment objectives.
+In order to follow a sustainable investment approach exclusions are applied to these funds in accordance with Mercer's Sustainable Investment Policy which may mean they are less diversified in the investment options they can pursue.
+This means that they may forego some potentially profitable opportunities to align with Mercer's Sustainable Investment Policy.